a-lud/sea-snake-selection/annotation/README.md

   2021](https://academic.oup.com/mbe/article/38/11/4867/6329831)) but no
   NCBI annotation available.

+Snakes that did not have sufficient data to be annotated *de novo*, but were annotated using lift-over software include:

+- *Hydrophis elegans* - New to this study.
+- *Hydrophis ornatus* - New to this study
+- *Hydrophis curtus (AG)* - New to this study

+The methods for each of the annotation approaches are detailed below

-# 2 Annotation
+# 2 De novo Annotation

-The annotation process involved three distinct approaches that were integrated to form a final annotation.
+The *de novo* annotation process involved three distinct approaches that were integrated to form a final annotation.

 1. Homology-based annotation methods
 2.  *De novo* annotation methods